Board wargame: Attacker-Defender Differential

-Attack and defense values
+Attack and Defense Values

 In the board game Axis and Allies, each unit has an attack value and a defense value.
 During a single attack, each attacking unit gets one dice roll and each defending unit gets one dice roll. if a dice result is the same or less than the appropriate value, then that unit destroys the enemy.
 It is possible for both units to be destroyed using this system.

-Non-randomized results
+Non-Randomized Results

+Some wargames do not use dice at all.
+The results of an attack depend upon a preset table of results, based on attributes of the involved units, terrain, morale, and other factors.